flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

 - *Idle Instance Memory Threshold (%)* - The Memory threshold at which to consider an instance to be 'idle' and therefore be flagged for termination.
 Set to -1 to ignore memory utilization.
 - *Underutilized Instance CPU Threshold (%)* - The CPU threshold at which to consider an instance to be 'underutilized' and therefore be flagged for downsizing.
 Set to -1 to ignore CPU utilization.
 - *Underutilized Instance Memory Threshold (%)* - The Memory threshold at which to consider an instance to be 'underutilized' and therefore be flagged for downsizing.
 Set to -1 to ignore memory utilization.
 - *Idle/Utilized for both CPU/Memory or either* - Set whether an instance should be considered idle and/or underutilized only if both CPU and memory are under the thresholds or if either CPU or memory are under.
-Note: this parameter is only valid when at least one Memory Utilization threshold and one CPU Utilization threshold is NOT set to -1
+Note: this parameter is only valid when at least one Memory Utilization threshold and one CPU Utilization threshold is NOT set to -1.
-- *Exclusion Tag Key* - An Azure-native instance tag key to ignore instances that you don't want to consider for downsizing.
-Example: exclude_utilization.
-- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
-- *Subscription Whitelist* - Whitelisted Subscriptions, if empty, all subscriptions will be checked.
-- *Log to CM Audit Entries* - Boolean for whether or not to log any debugging information from actions to CM Audit Entries, this should be left set to No on Flexera EU.

-- *Idle for both CPU/Memory or either* - Set to Both CPU and Memory to consider an instance idle only if it is below both the CPU and memory utilization parameters.
-Set to Either CPU or Memory to consider an instance idle if either CPU or memory are below the parameter values.
-Has no effect if either of the utilization parameters are set to -1.
-- *Threshold Statistic* - Statistic to use for the metric threshold
+- *Threshold Statistic* - Statistic to use for the metric threshold.
-- *Exclusion Tag Key:Value* - Cloud native tag to ignore instances.
+- *Exclusion Tag Key:Value* - Cloud native tag to ignore instances that you don't want to consider for downsizing or termination.
 Format: Key:Value
 - *CloudWatch API Wait Time* - The amount of time in seconds to wait between requests to the CloudWatch API to avoid being throttled by AWS.
 Default is recommended.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
+- *Subscription Whitelist* - Whitelisted Subscriptions, if empty, all subscriptions will be checked.
+- *Log to CM Audit Entries* - Boolean for whether or not to log any debugging information from actions to CM Audit Entries, this should be left set to No on Flexera EU.